benofbrown/darksouls/DSIII_Low_Death.md

 - Go down the ramp and grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
 - Take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
 Also get the *Dragoncrest Shield* and start using it.
 - Take the lift back down, rest at the *Old Wolf of Farron* bonfire and warp to *Firelink Shrine*.
 - Give the *Dreamchaser's Ashes* to the *Shrine Handmaiden* and sell her all your soul items.
 - Go to *Andre* and upgrade your sword to *Raw Astora Sword +4*.
 Also use the three *Estus Shards* to reinforce your estus.
 - Go to the *Firekeeper* and level up *Vigour* as much as you can.
 - Go to *Yoel of Londor* and choose the *Draw Out True Strength* option, also levelling up *Vigour*.
 - Burn the *Undead Bone Shard* that you have.
-- Warp to *Tower on the High Wall*.

 ### Point of no return